 This post was written for the ARLISMatters blog.
-‘Taking the Plunge: Considering a career in art librarianship’, ARLIS/UK & Ireland Professional Development Committee, Chelsea College of Arts, University of London, Tuesday 28th June 2019.
+‘Taking the Plunge: Art Librarianship as a Career Option’, ARLIS/UK & Ireland Professional Development Committee, Chelsea College of Arts, University of London, Tuesday 25th June 2019.

 Nicholas Brown, Learning Resources Manager at Christies Education, led the event and gave the group a rousing talk on the current position of art librarianship within the UK.
 The ‘Book’ is very much alive, with print still the wider form of scholarly communication in arts and humanities.
 There is a growing prevalence for functional specialisms and skills in digital literacies and digital humanities due to our information-soaked society and shifts towards practice-based research methods.
 There are challenges though; the multifaceted and interdisciplinary practice fits into a landscape still bearing the weight of financial cuts from the current system of government.
 Despite this, the creative industries in the UK still have a strong global influence and the profession is finding ways to innovate and challenge the status quo of the current social/political environment.
 Many of the talented speakers who spoke on the day come from arts backgrounds and it was inspiring to see how all of them implement progressive ideas into their practice.
 From zines and special collections, decolonising the library, material literacies, haptic learning, makerspaces and collaborative practice, there was plenty to be excited about here!